 Long hair is long hair.

 And that's cool too.
 I had long hair at one point too during my awkward university years when I was like, maybe I should play bass for MegaDeth, or become a pro skateboarder, or keep playing hockey, or maybe buy a VW van and follow Phish on tour for a few years, or maybe make a career of planting trees out in British Columbia.

 Yeah, like, I had no direction.
 At all.

 So, you, you can still call long hair "lettuce" or a "sick flow" or whatever, I guess...but don't for a moment think it's hockey hair.

-It kills me a little inside every year when that video of the Minnesota High School All Hockey Hair team video makes the rounds because 90% of those kid just have long hair.
-Or bad hair.
+It kills me a little inside every year when that video of the Minnesota High School All Hockey Hair team video makes the rounds because 90% of those kids just have long hair.

 As stated, long hair is not hockey hair.